lerenn/blog/content/posts/building-homelab-network/index.md

 categories: ["homelab", "networking"]
 ---

 *This is the second post in our "Building a Kubernetes Homelab" series.
-If you haven't read the [first post](/posts/homelab-network-vlan-setup/) yet, I recommend starting there for the full context of this project.*
+Check out the [previous post](/posts/building-homelab-introduction/) to see how we planned the network architecture.*

 ## The Beginning: A Dream and a Plan

 It all started with a simple dream: transform my basic homelab into a properly segmented, Kubernetes-based infrastructure.
 I had been running everything on a single network for years, and the security implications were starting to keep me up at night.
 Smart home devices mixed with servers, personal devices sharing the same subnet as my lab equipment – it was a security nightmare waiting to happen.

-In my [previous post](/posts/homelab-network-vlan-setup/), I outlined the vision: 5 VLANs (Management, Lab, IoT, Devices, Guests) with proper isolation, automated configuration, and a path to Kubernetes.
+In the [previous post](/posts/building-homelab-introduction/), I outlined the vision: 5 VLANs (Management, Lab, IoT, Devices, Guests) with proper isolation, automated configuration, and a path to Kubernetes.
 Now it was time to make it real.

 ## Chapter 1: The First Hardware Choice and Its Betrayal